jeffdgr8/kotbase/docs/databases.md

 You are advised to incorporate the closing of all open databases into your application workflow.

-Closing a database is simple, just use [`Database.close()`](../api/couchbase-lite-ee/kotbase/-database/close.html) —
+Closing a database is simple, just use [`Database.close()`](../api/couchbase-lite-ee/kotbase/-database/close.html) — see [Example 2](#example-2).
-see: [Example 2](#example-2).
 This also closes active replications, listeners and-or live queries connected to the database.

 !!! note